 The Visegrad Animation Forum has been held annually in cooperation with the Anifilm international festival of animated film in Třeboň since 2012.

 RED BRICKS is a project aimed at building a network of producers in the field of animation in Central and Eastern Europe.
 Producers are currently struggling with difficult communication both between themselves and with national TV stations.
-At the same time, multi-source financing, presales and coproduction are today an absolute necessity for producing TV serials.
+At the same time, multi-source financing, presales and coproduction are today an absolute necessity for producing TV series.
 However, there is a lack of previous cases or model contracts in this area.
 Even mutually comprehensible terminology is lacking.
 Therefore we are attempting to create model processes according to which the aforementioned players can proceed and that would kick-start much desired cooperation in this sector.

 The project is built on two essential facts:

-The project should result in the establishment of a network for producers in the Central and Eastern Europe region, where animated TV serials and specials could acquire greater coproduction potential.
+The project should result in the establishment of a network for producers in the Central and Eastern Europe region, where animated TV series and specials could acquire greater coproduction potential.
 Among other things, that would ease their access to national channels.

 In our view the poor quality of employees in animation in the CR is one factor limiting the competitiveness of the sector.
 Therefore since 2013 we have been – with the participation of selected ASAF members – actively involved in the creation of professional qualification standards within the framework of the National Register of Qualifications.